billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

-## Onebox (Obx) Tab
+## OneBox (Obx) Tab

-**In brief: Detailed settings for each Onebox.**
+**In brief: Detailed settings for each OneBox.**

-On the `Devices` tab you checked the `enable` boxes for the Oneboxes you want to run and then clicked `Detect`.
+On the `Devices` tab you checked the `enable` boxes for the OneBoxes you want to run and then clicked `Detect`.

-Use this tab to configure parameters for each Onebox, individually.
+Use this tab to configure parameters for each OneBox, individually.

 --------

-## Onebox Database
+## OneBox Database

-SpikeGLX maintains a database of Onebox settings in the _Calibration folder.
+SpikeGLX maintains a database of OneBox settings in the _Calibration folder.
-The settings are keyed to the Onebox's serial number.
-There is one entry per device, hence, the software remembers last thing you did with that Onebox.
+The settings are keyed to the OneBox's serial number.
+There is one entry per device, hence, the software remembers last thing you did with that OneBox.
 The entries are each time-stamped.
 Individual entries are discarded after three years of disuse.

-When you click `Detect` we look for each selected Onebox in the database.
+When you click `Detect` we look for each selected OneBox in the database.
 If found, the stored settings are used.
-If no entry is found, the Onebox gets default settings.
+If no entry is found, the OneBox gets default settings.

-You can always see and edit those settings using the `Each Onebox` table on the `Obx Setup` tab.
+You can always see and edit those settings using the `Each OneBox` table on the `Obx Setup` tab.

 Upon clicking `Verify` or `Run` the table values are transferred to the